PUNCH-Cyber/stoq/docs/PluginDevelopment.rst

     [options]
     hashpayload = True
     saveresults = True
+    max_tlp = red

 .. note:: *Worker* plugins require the ``hashpayload`` and ``saveresults``
           configuration options.
 No other plugins have additional requirements.

+.. note:: *Worker* plugin supports a ``max_tlp`` option, which will limit
+          it's ability to scan a payload based on the TLP level of the payload itself.
+Valid options are red, amber, green, and white.
+More information on TLP levels can be found at https://www.us-cert.gov/tlp

 Plugin Development
 ==================